 Katherine Steck (Kat)

-Kat Steck is a mom of 2, thrifting addict, and self-proclaimed jar hoarder living in Los Angeles.
+Kat Steck is a mom of 2, thrifting addict, and self-proclaimed jar hoarder living in Nashville, Tennessee.
 She is passionate about helping others (especially moms) opt out of consumer culture, buy less new junk and use what they have.
 After challenging herself for ethical and environmental reasons to buy no new clothes for a year she realized she could adopt a lifestyle of buying (almost) nothing new and wanted to encourage others to join too!
 She loves sharing secondhand finds, budget-friendly sustainable living tips and simple living mom hacks on Instagram at @thejunkyardjournals.

 Lacy is a photographer and homeschooling mother of three living in the Pacific Northwest.
 She is passionate about slow living, nature, books and Waldorf inspired learning.
 Lacy and her family moved from California to a small island in northern Washington to pursue a simpler life.
 Now they spend their days exploring, sailing and soaking up the beauty of the island.
 Lacy loves using her camera to document the seasons and capture everyday moments spent baking, crafting and gardening with her family.
 Over the past couple of years, she also discovered a love for herbalism and foraging.
 Lacy uses her online platform to inspire families to live simply, in harmony with the natural world. @lacy.arrowsmith